PATROL OFFICERS AND K9 TEAM THWART THEFT SPREE IN NEW CASTLE

-Tips can also be forwarded to:
+Tips can be forwarded to:

 • New Castle County Division of Police non-emergency number at (302) 573-2800